mkkvkmn/fire/config/readme.md

 - fixes.csv -> overwrite assigned category, useful forexample if you buy a tv from the store where by default you get groceries
 - splits.csv -> you can split data by owner, useful for multiperson households
 - targets.csv -> set monthly targets for income or costs class / category / sub_category

+## Important Notes for Power BI

+For the Power BI report to work, following classes, categories and subcategories should be used within categories.csv file.

+These are referenced in the related Power BI file.
+Using something else means that the Power BI file requires changes too.

+### Classes (Luokat)

+Available: Tulot, Menot, Varat, Velat, Pois

+- Tulot - income
+- Menot - costs
+- Varat - assets
+- Velat - liabilities
+- Pois - anything you want to exclude

+### Categories

+Required (referenced in Power BI measures):

+- Ansiotulot (salary)
+- Pääomatulot (capital income)
+- Sijoitusvarallisuus (investments)
+- Sijoitusvelat (debts related to investments)
+- add more as you wish

+### Sub-Categories

+Required (referenced in Power BI measures):

+- Osinkotulot (dividends)
+- add more as you wish